 Also nearby, you’ll find the New Acropolis Museum, the Theatre of Dionysis, and the Odeon of Herodes Atticus, an ancient theatre that is still used today for plays, concerts and other performances.

 No trip to Athens is complete without a visit to the Acropolis.
 As such, it’s very popular with tourists.
 We recommend that you plan your trip for early in the day so you can enjoy this iconic site without the hoards of tourists.
+Also, brush up on the history of the site by checking out some of these facts about the Parthenon.

 - A MUST for nature lovers